Do You Need Media Accreditation To Photograph Motorsport?

-Generally, there is an expectation that if you plan on working at an event you should apply for media credentials.
-Organizers of national and international level events are very strict about media accreditations because hundreds of people want to access those races for a myriad of reasons.
+Generally, there is an expectation that if you plan on working at an event, you should apply for media credentials.
+Organisers of national and international level events are very strict about media accreditations because hundreds of people want to access those races for a myriad of reasons.

-That’s why the organizers are very diligent as to who they allow access to, and media accreditation isn’t the easiest thing to get when you’re just getting into motorsport photography.
+That’s why the organisers are very diligent as to who they allow access to, and media accreditation isn’t the easiest thing to get when you’re just getting into motorsport photography.

 However, I’ve often worked at lesser, club-level events as a paying spectator (within those limitations), particularly when I’ve received last-minute calls to cover an event, and my work hasn’t suffered as a result.

 Once you build a solid portfolio, you can then apply for media accreditation with the help of reputable magazines and online media covering the races.
-But to build the portfolio, you need the work first – so get to work first.
+But to build the portfolio, you need to put in the work first – so get trackside and get to work.

 Check out these deal from our supporters: